Pikus16/ML-CV-Ideas/README.md

 * Extensions on top of stochastic label noise paper: https://openreview.net/forum?id=80FMcTSZ6J0https://openreview.net/forum?id=80FMcTSZ6J0
   * Vary the amount of label corruption in dataset
   * User different types of noise other than spherical Gaussian
   * Use label smoothing instead of SLN, but use new label smoothing on every iteration
+* Extensions on top of Supermasks in Superposition (paper: https://arxiv.org/abs/2006.14769)
+  * Add self-supervision (start with scenario GG)
+  * Instead of learning binary, k-thresholded mask, use score as weighting --> instead of a mask of 1's and 0's, a probability mask that weighs every weight (so float mask from 0.0 to 1.0)
 * Graph Convolutional Networks with varying # of nodes
   * In regular convolutional neural network, the number of channels vary with each convolutional layer (aka adding more filters).
 Add this same property to a graph convolutional neural network.
 (This likely already exists.
 TODO is to check on this)
 * Different freezing